ArjunAnghan/personal-react-dashboard/README.md

 ## Usage

 1. Clone the repository to your local machine.
+2. Change the directory Cd 'Folder_Name'
-2. Install dependencies using `npm install`.
+3. Install dependencies using `npm install`.
-3. Run the application using `node run dev`.
+4. Run the application using `node run dev`.

 ## Author